OkeleyeVickkk/OkeleyeVick/README.md

 * 📚  Currently in pursuit of a Petroleum and Gas Degree
 * 🖥️  Working on my portfolio soon and other projects
 * ✉️  You can contact me at [justusofnigeria@gmail.com](mailto:justusofnigeria@gmail.com)
-* 🤝  I'm open to collaborating on Open Source projects
+* 🤝  I'm open to collaborating on Open Source project
-* ⚡  I am getting into backend soon, and about to improve my logical aspect to solve more problems and create solutions
-* ⚡  I loveeee reading the React documentation
+* ⚡  I loveeee reading the documentation
 * 😊  I love animations a lotttt
 * 🎶  I love music alot too
 * 😃  Above all I ❤ what I do